-Heritage assets are irreplaceable resources and harm to them should be wholly exceptional.
+Heritage assets are irreplaceable resources.
 When development is proposed, any substantial public benefits identified to be balanced against substantial harm to a designated heritage asset must directly relate to the development itself, must benefit the local community in the long term and must not otherwise be achievable.
 In addition, demolition or major alteration will not be considered without acceptable detailed plans for the site's development.

 The whole of a building is listed, both its interior and exterior, as well as objects or structures fixed to the building, or which have been in the curtilage or formed part of the land associated with the building prior to 1948.
 This means that it is the main building, both inside and out, as well as anything within the garden or associated outside area (including the boundary walls) that are listed.